nextgis/docs_ngweb/source/extension.rst

 6. Restart NextGIS Web to apply changes.

-Install NextGIS Web QGIS extension
+Adding NextGIS Web QGIS extension
 ----------------------------------
-This extensions adds support for rending with QGIS.
+This extension adds support for rending with QGIS.
 To operate it needs QGIS 2.8 or higher already installed on the system.

 .. code:: bash